fileformat/ghashboard/README.md

 [![VectorLogoZone example](docs/images/thumbnails/08_result.png)](docs/images/screenshots/08_result.png "Example w/defaults")
 [![External badges example](docs/images/thumbnails/10_customized_result.png)](docs/images/screenshots/10_customized_result.png "Example w/additional external badges")

-## Pronunciation

-It is pronounced (in an upper-crust accent) "gosh-board", not "gashboard" like some sort of horror flick.

 ## Using via Github Actions

-Recursion detected:  Stack overflow!  ...just kidding!
-This is actually a great way to run it.

-It works really well to as a generator for Github profiles (example: [code](https://github.com/VectorLogoZone/.github) and [result](https://github.com/VectorLogoZone)).
+It works really well to as a generator for Github profiles (example: [workflow yaml](https://github.com/VectorLogoZone/.github/blob/main/.github/workflows/update.yaml) and [resulting profile](https://github.com/VectorLogoZone)).

+You will need to give it a personal access token (PAT) that has rights to all the repos.
+The standard `GITHUB_TOKEN` for the action is limited to only its own repo.

+This has to be a [Personal Access Token (classic)](https://github.com/settings/tokens).
+If you are only doing public repos, you can give it just the single `repo:public_repo` permission.
+If you are doing private repos, you need to give it the whole `repo` permission.

+I wasn't able to get a fine-grained token to work, though theoretically it should be possible.

 ## Using via CLI

 Download the latest version from the [Github Releases page](https://github.com/fileformat/ghashboard/releases)

+You can use `gh auth token` to get  working access token.

 A sample command:
 ```